Modern mobile home with benches and potted plants outside.

 Pros

-• Loss-of-use coverage includes rental income if you rent out your home.
+• Loss-of-use coverage that includes rental income if you rent out your home

-• Personal property coverage applies to your possessions even when they aren’t in the home.
+• Personal property coverage that applies to your possessions even when they aren’t in the home

-• You can add coverage for damage from an earthquake or volcanic explosion.
+• The ability to add coverage for damage from an earthquake or volcanic explosion

-• Deductible options help your policy fit your budget.
+• Deductible options that help your policy fit your budget

 Cons